JohnTocher/advent-of-code-2025/README.md

 ## Solutions in python with an educational focus

-IN typical form, I have started this on Dec 23.
+In typical form, I have started this on Dec 23.

 Time machine notwithstanding, this will not be done before the deadline.